Article was last updated in November 2022.

 The backlog should be treated like a living organism and revisited frequently.
 If there’s a change in circumstances, the PO should diligently switch the position of any item on the backlog.

 Kanban makes the process incredibly easy because every item is visualized as a separate card.
-Depending on the priority, the PO should move groomed items closer to the top of the backlog column or move them down if their importance diminishes.
+Depending on the priority, the PO should move refined items closer to the top of the backlog column or move them down if their importance diminishes.

 Each card should contain key information about the backlog item that could be used by the team when the time comes to process it.

-When to Groom your Product Backlog
+When to Refine your Product Backlog

-As to the timing, I suggest you schedule your grooming sessions at least 3 days before the sprint ends.
+As to the timing, I suggest you schedule your refining sessions at least 3 days before the sprint ends.
 This is because the team is usually busy in the last 3 days of the sprint and their mind is focused on delivering stories for the current sprint and not working on future ones.
-Also, keep these meetings short, as a lengthy grooming session can be a draining experience for you and your team.
+Also, keep these meetings short, as a lengthy refining session can be a draining experience for you and your team.

 Development teams that rely on Kanban to manage their process operate in a continuous workflow.
-Therefore, the PO has to ensure that there are groomed backlog items for developers to start processing as soon as they have capacity.
+Therefore, the PO has to ensure that there are refined backlog items for developers to start processing as soon as they have capacity.

-Time to Get Grooming
+Time to Get Refining

-Kanban backlog grooming puts structure into what could turn into a messy product backlog management process.
+Kanban backlog refining puts structure into what could turn into a messy product backlog management process.
 With checkpoints built-in before an item makes it to a sprint planning session, POs and teams can confidently pick items for their next sprint and would not need to spend time discussing what should have been discussed during the refinement session.

-Are you ready to try Kanban backlog grooming?
+Are you ready to try Kanban backlog refining?
 We have a board template that you can use to get started.
 Try it out for a few sprints and see the results.
 If you do try this out, we’d love to know your experience and thoughts in the comments section below.

-Now, get grooming!
+Now, get refining!

 Learn to Work Smarter, Not Harder!